Maespoeth Junction: Preservation

-From 1966 onwards a group of volunteers has been working on the preservation of the Corris Railway's infrastructure.
-In 1981 the Maespoeth Junction site was returned to railway ownership under the auspices of the Corris Railway Society and the engine shed now once again serves its original purpose as a home for the railway's locomotives, and as its engineering headquarters.
+Since 1966, volunteers from the Corris Railway Society have been working on the preservation of the Corris Railway.
+In 1981 Maespoeth Junction was purchased by the Corris Railway Society and the engine shed now once again serves its original purpose as a home for the railway's locomotives, and as its engineering headquarters.
 The engine shed is a Grade II listed building, and successfully attracted a large Heritage Lottery Fund grant to fund re-roofing of both the engine shed and the associated S&T shed.

 The original S&T shed to the south of the engine shed also survives, now being used as a volunteer's mess and as a small museum.
 Originally this building was separate from the engine shed, but the space between the two has now been roofed to provide a toilet block.

 The original signal box did not survive, but a new signal box was built in the 1990s on the same site as the original.
 This now controls points and signals around the junction.

 In 2009 a large new carriage shed, largely built by volunteers from the Corris Railway Society, was opened on the east side of the site.
 This building is now the headquarters of the railway's passenger carriage construction programme, as well as being a base for the overhauling of freight and engineering vehicles.

 Passenger station

 The original railway did not have a passenger station at Maespoeth, although most up-trains halted there to take water from a pipe overhanging the track, fed from a slate water tank inside the engine shed, supplied via a cast-iron pipe from a mountain stream several hundred yards away.
 The heritage railway has built a platform at Maespoeth and this currently serves as the southern terminus of the partially restored line.

-The station is still referenced as Maespoeth Junction, even though the Upper Corris Tramway no longer exists.
+The station is still referred to as Maespoeth Junction, even though the Upper Corris Tramway no longer exists.
 The actual junction track work has been relaid, and rails have been relaid for the first hundred yards of the tramway's route, rising sharply to meet the neighbouring roadway.
 This last spur of the old tramway is still occasionally used as a facility for transferring engines and rolling stock to flatbed lorries for road transportation.